Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 \beq\bal AUC = \Phi(\sqrt{R_{AUC}}) = \Phi \left( \sqrt{\dfrac{(\mu_1 - \mu_0)^2}{\sigma_1^2 + \sigma_0^2}} \right). \eal\eeq

 In \eqref{sgs_eq:binormalAUC}, $\mu_y$ and $\sigma_y^2$ are the means and variances of the ``test'' among the cases ($y=1$) and controls ($y=0$).
 The bi-normal AUC formula \eqref{sgs_eq:binormalAUC} was developed in \cite{pepe2003statistical} for diagnostic testing applications, but may be generalized to the classification modeling setting.
-For classification model development, the continuous ``test'' is estimated using a development sample, but generalizable performance usually evaluated on a separate validation sample.
-Therefore, we introduce additional notation to express such differences between the classification modeling and diagnostic testing settings.
-Denote $\mathbf{D}^{S}(n)$ as the development sample collected using sampling design $S$ and having sample size $n$, and assume that the validation sample is a large sample obtained through SRS from $\mathcal{D}$.
+For classification model development, continuous model predictions are estimated using a training sample, and generalizable performance usually evaluated on a separate validation sample.
+Denote $\mathbf{D}^{S}(n)$ as the training sample collected using sampling design $S$ and having sample size $n$, and assume that the validation sample is a large sample obtained through SRS from a population $\mathcal{D}$.
 Then, the validation AUC for model developed with $\mathbf{D}^{S}(n)$ may be represented using an indexing as shown in Definition \ref{sgs_def:auc_index}.

 \begin{definition} $AUC(Y|\mathbf{D}^{S}(n))$.\\ Let $AUC(Y|\mathbf{D}^{S}(n))$ denote the validation AUC of a classification model for outcome $Y$ developed using sample $\mathbf{D}^{S}(n)$ defined with sampling design $S$ and sample size $n$. \end{definition}